2nd Workshop on Scalable 3D Scene Generation and Geometric Scene Understanding

 Call For Papers

-Call for papers: We invite non-archival papers of up to 14 pages (in ECCV format) for work on tasks related to 3D generation, reconstruction, geometric scene understanding.
+Call for papers: We invite papers of up to 8 pages (in ICCV25 format) for work on tasks related to 3D generation, reconstruction, geometric scene understanding.
+As the paper will be included the ICCV workshop proceedings, no dual submission is accepted.
 Paper topics may include but are not limited to:

 • Scalable large-scale 3D scene generation